blepping/comfyui_jankdiffusehigh/README.md

 # as the initial noise.
 seed_rng_offset: 1

 # Mode used for sharpening.
-Can be one of: gaussian, contrast_adaptive
+Can be one of:
+#   gaussian, contrast_adaptive, contrast_adaptive_raw
-# If using contrast_adaptive, I'd recommend setting sharpen_strength a bit lower.
+# If using contrast_adaptive_raw, I'd recommend setting sharpen_strength a bit lower.
 sharpen_mode: "gaussian"

 sharpen_gaussian_kernel_size: 3